vinniefalco/LuaBridge/README.md

 ### Custom Containers

-If you have your own container, you must specialize `ContainerTraits` before it will be recognized by LuaBridge (or else the code will not compile):
+If you have your own container, you must provide a specialization of `ContainerTraits` in the `luabridge` namespace for yor type before it will be recognized by LuaBridge (or else the code will not compile):

     template <class T>
     struct ContainerTraits <CustomContainer <T> >